brantburnett/btburnett.com/_posts/2023-12-12-new-generics.md

 ## Conclusion

-The main limitation of this approach is that you must be in control of the types of T. If `Car` and `Motorcycle` were implemented in a third-party library then you may not be able to mark them with the `IAutomobileFactory<T>` interface.
+The main limitation of this approach is that you must be in control of the types of `T`.
+If `Car` and `Motorcycle` were implemented in a third-party library then you may not be able to mark them with the `IAutomobileFactory<T>` interface.
 Even if they implement the required static factory method, if it isn't marked with the interface then it won't work.
 This is unlike the `new()` constraint which can be used with any type that has a public parameterless constructor.